sbdchd/time-to-deploy/README.md

 10. [Create a new IAM policy](https://console.aws.amazon.com/iam/home#/policies$new?step=edit) to give read and write access to the dynamodb table.
 Select `DynamoDB` as the Service.
 Under Actions, enable `GetItem` under the Read section and `PutItem` in the Write section.
 Under Resources, add your lambda's ARN you copied earlier.

-11. [Find the IAM Role](https://console.aws.amazon.com/iamv2/home#/roles) coresponding to the lambda function.
+11. [Find the IAM Role](https://console.aws.amazon.com/iamv2/home#/roles) corresponding to the lambda function.
 It should start with `time-to-deploy-role`.
-CLick "Attach Policies", then select your newly created IAM policy.
+Click "Attach Policies", then select your newly created IAM policy.

 12. Back at the function detail page scroll down to the env and input the env vars according to the `.env-example` file located in this repo.
 Use the previous OAuth Acess Token that starts with `xoxp-` as the `TTD_SLACK_API_TOKEN`.
 For the `TTD_SLACK_CHANNEL_ID` you'll want to get the channel ID from the Slack URL.
 Don't forget to save your changes.

 13. Now we need to update our function with the actual code.
 Run `s/build` and `s/deploy`.
 If you didn't name your lambda function `time-to-deploy`, be sure to update the `s/deploy` script before running it.

 14. Setup an API Gateway so external HTTP requests can trigger the lambda.
 Click "+ trigger" on the function homepage and create an `HTTP API` with `open security`.
 Navigate back to your lambda function homepage and click the new "API Gateway" trigger and copy the API endpoint URL.
 Append `?auth_token=your_http_auth_token_here` to the URL and configure it as a Heroku deploy hook for all of your Heroku apps.